 - RPA helps organizations with large quantities of data to filter useful information.

-- RPA optimizes data generating processes.
+- RPA optimizes data-generating processes.

 1. Process mining

 But when automated by RPA, the automation technologies will use data to visualize the entire process in real life, based on the real data generated by RPA technologies.
-This will obviously give a much better and practical insight than any traditional process.
+This will obviously give a much better and more practical insight than any traditional process.

-How do RPA do it?
+How does RPA do it?

-Let’s take an accounts payable process for example.
-It has a long process including both automated and manual steps.
+Let’s take an accounts payable process, for example.
+It has a long process, including both automated and manual steps.
 A clerk receives an email with an invoice attached, he or she will need their superior to approve the payment.
-The payment is then pushed to the online banking system and passed to another approver (which can be an accountant) who will reconcile all other supporting documents before finalizing the payment.
+The payment is then pushed to the online banking system and passed to another approver (which can be an accountant), who will reconcile all other supporting documents before finalizing the payment.

 One more plus is that, with a bigger picture, you can see valuable insights to evaluate how people are interacting with each other.
 In the accounts payable process, RPA’s mining ability shows process seasonality to identify better chances to flatten the season, which is a solution that would not even be possible without RPA-generated data capability.